|Architect: Ludwig Mies van der Rohe|

-Barcelona Pavilion Architecture Analaysis
+Barcelona Pavilion Architecture Analysis

 The building forces visitors to enter inside.
 It directs people through walls and surfaces.
 Instead of drawing a straight direction, it goes beyond just being a place that protects from external factors by interfering with the orientation of the visitors.

 It is as if all the elements of the structure were dismantled and reformed.
 The ambiguity between the interior and the exterior, or the uncertainty of where the transition between the two interiors begins and ends, is Mies van der Rohe’s illusion.

-Mies van der Rohe uses the walls, eaves and spaces in the pavilion beyond their pure-primary functions.
+Mies van der Rohe uses walls, eaves and spaces in the pavilion beyond their pure-primary functions.
 It makes the roof feel like a piece of paper placed on the walls and carriers.
 The Barcelona Pavilion walls seem to roam freely under the light roof above them.

-The cladding materials chosen to support this systematic are natural stone coatings with joint gaps and standard dimensions.
+The cladding materials chosen to support this systematic are natural stone coatings with joint gaps.
 These coatings take the modern and rational stance of the building one step further and complement the vertical and horizontal design elements.

 The rectangular geometric form of the building and the landscape, as well as the sharp lines of the facade and interior walls, are in harmony with materials of similar attitude.